jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 The approach at modules level is exactly the same that the approach at the device level.

 ##### Twins
-Modules send updated **Reported Properties (Twins)** after many operations/commands.
+Modules may send updated **Reported Properties (Twins)** at some point during or after many operations/commands.

 > [!NOTE]
 >
-> Example: after a OnOff Direct Method request, a givne module sends its status to the cloud solution (Microsoft Azure IoT Hub) using the Twin Reported Properties.
+> Example: after a OnOff Direct Method request, a given module sends its status to the cloud solution (Microsoft Azure IoT Hub) using the Twin Reported Properties.

 #### C2M
 ##### Direct Methods